nfischer/shelljs-transpiler/README.md

 Want to try out [ShellJS](https://github.com/shelljs/shelljs) but don't want to go through the effort of porting all your scripts?
 Look no further.

-Automagically transpile your Bash scripts to ShellJS.
-Try it out [here on the web](https://nfischer.github.io/shelljs-transpiler/), no downloads necessary.
-Just type, copy-paste, or drag-and-drop your favorite shell script and copy out the generated results.
+Easily transpile your Bash scripts to ShellJS.
+Try it out [here on the web](https://nfischer.github.io/shelljs-transpiler/).
+Just type, copy-paste, or drag-and-drop your favorite shell script and see the results.

 Have a lot of scripts to transpile?
-Clone this repository to make use of the `transpile.js` executable to programmatically transpile your scripts.
+Download this package to use the `transpile.js` binary.
 Check out the [Building the project](#building-the-project) section below for installation steps.

 ## Think this is cool?